 “A soft answer turneth away wrath: but grievous words stir up anger.”

-Many times, I have needed to practice Proverbs 15:1 with people that I work with.
-We must remember that people who do not know God, many times will allow their tongue to get moving in the wrong way and this can stir up many bad feelings and situations.
-God is challenging us to take the Bible way so we will not stir up bad feelings and situations, but instead we can help people toward kindness.
-Next time someone is in your face yelling at you, upset at you or saying mean things to you, remember Proverbs 15:1, a soft answer turned away wrath.
-In my experience I have found this scripture is true.
+I have often needed to practice Proverbs 15:1 with people I work with.
+We must remember that people who do not know God will often allow their tongue to get moving in the wrong way, which can stir up many bad feelings and situations.
+God is challenging us to take the Bible way so we will not stir up destructive emotions and situations, but instead, we can help people toward kindness.
+Next time someone is in your face yelling at you, upset, or saying mean things to you, remember Proverbs 15:1, a soft answer turned away wrath.
+In my experience, I have found this scripture is true.

 Using God’s Name in Vain is Sin

-Finally, when we are speaking do not take God’s name in vain.
-This is something that can separate us from God.
-Cursing or using God’s name in profanity is taking God’s name in vain.
-The old testament teaches us this is not acceptable.
-Taking God’s name in vain is a sin and causes us to be separated from God.
+Finally, do not take God’s name in vain when you speak.
+Misusing God’s name is something that can separate us from God.
+Cursing or using God’s name in profanity is called – taking God’s name in vain.
+The old testament teaches that using God’s name in vain is unacceptable; it is a sin and will separate us from God.
 So, be very careful of what comes out of your mouth.
 Let us be fast to hear but slow to speak.

 We want to use our tongue for good to help and encourage others.
 Use your tongue to edify each other or build up and strengthen each other.
-The Bible teaches us to use our tongue to minister to each other.
+The Bible teaches us to use our tongues to minister to each other.
 We can teach and admonish each other.
 The Bible teaches us to comfort each other with our words.
-If someone is going through a hard time, we should not put them down we need to help lift them up.
-If someone fails an exam, we don’t tell them they are stupid, we say, “let me see how I can help you, I think you can do better next time.”
+If someone is going through a hard time, we should not put them down.
+We need to help lift them up.
+If someone fails an exam, we don’t tell them they are stupid.
+We say, “let me see how I can help you.
+I think you can do better next time.”
 Remember the quote from the beginning of this lesson: